 On the bend go slow friend.

 For safe arriving, no liquor driving.

-Other posts related to this trek in the Zanskar Valley you might enjoy:
+Further reading on this trek in the Zanskar Valley

 - 20 Photos That Will Make you Want to Trek in Northern India

 - The Exceptional 3 Day Markha Valley Trek in India